andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

 ## Business Use Case

-The business motivation of this project is to create a big data application which enables users to get an overview over trending Twitter post and the sentiment reflected by them.
-Through this functionality it has utility for personal, academic and corporate use cases.
+The business motivation of this project is to create a big data application which enables users to get an overview of trending Twitter posts and the sentiment reflected by them.
+Through this functionality, it has utility for personal, academic and corporate use cases.

-It allows personal users to better understand, what for some is, their primary source of information.
+It allows personal users to better understand what, for some, is their primary source of information.
-Further, the applicaiton could be used a information basis for researchers to study sentiment of Twitter users toward certain topics and analyse their interactions.
+Further, the application could be used as an information basis for researchers to study the sentiment of Twitter users towards certain topics and analyse their interactions.
 The application could also be used by commercial users to analyse user behaviour with a brand or a new product, offering valuable marketing insights.

-Moreover the big data application offers an easy to use front end, to allow for easy interaction of versatile user groups.
+Moreover, the big data application offers an easy to use front end, to allow for easy interaction of versatile user groups.

 ## Application Architecture

-The application is build as a kappa architecture compromised of a data ingestion layer, a stream processing system and a serving layer.
+The application is built as a kappa architecture composed of a data ingestion layer, a stream processing system and a serving layer.

 ![application architecture diagram](https://github.com/Andre-Gilbert/Twitter-Sentiment-Analysis/blob/main/docs/application_kappa_architecture.png)